Aassi1/COMP2404-W25/Assignment2/assignment2/README.md

 4. The vertical position of each new row is determined by the tallest TextArea in the previous row
 5. If a TextArea doesn't fit vertically within the panel, it and all remaining TextAreas are not drawn

 The layout respects the xgap and ygap parameters to maintain proper spacing between TextAreas and from the panel edges.
-When determining if a TextArea fits, the algorithm checks:
+The program checks:
 - If adding the TextArea would exceed the panel's width, it moves to the next row
 - If adding the TextArea would exceed the panel's height, it stops drawing